Ziweili-12/Predict_Future_Sales/README.md

 ## Kaggle Competition
 * [Predict Future Sales](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/overview) - Link to Kaggle Competition
 * Description:
-In this competition you will work with a challenging time-series dataset consisting of daily sales data, kindly provided by one of the largest Russian software firms - 1C Co$
-We are asking you to predict total sales for every product and store in the next month.
-By solving this competition you will be able to apply and enhance your data science s$
+In this competition we worked with a challenging time-series dataset consisting of daily sales data, kindly provided by one of the largest Russian software firms - 1C Co, and we are asked to predict total sales for every product and store in the next month.

 ## Project Description
 In this project, we have tried different models such as